A Selective Process

 - Application fee

-- DeGroote will assess applications on a rolling (first come, first serve) basis.
+- DeGroote will assess applications on a rolling (continuous) basis.
+As fewer seats become available, competition increases for those remaining.
 Typically, we will make an admission decision within a week of receipt of a complete application.

 *An invitation to apply does not guarantee admission.